 With the plastic body and very narrow side bezels, the 14-inch display should still yield a device that has plenty of screen with a much more portable feel.

-Obviously, we’ll hold judgement on this one until we get a review unit in hand.
+Obviously, we’ll hold judgment on this one until we get a review unit in hand.
 Luckily, we have an Acer Chromebook 15 around the office to compare once we do.
 ASUS has not confirmed a release date at this point, but I’m sure we’ll know more soon.